Each year LSMOC and The London To Brighton Mini Run try to raise much needed money for charity

 Once again we have the pleasure of naming our chosen charities as

-Last year your donations managed to raise a fantastic £5000.
+In the last year your donations managed to raise a fantastic £16000.

 About Our Charities